 Note: Only one Twitter profile can be selected per post, and we don’t currently support Twitter polls.

-- In the Text area, enter your post text.
 To mention a Twitter user, enter @ followed by the Twitter handle, and then select an option from the list.
 To learn more, see Mention a user or Page.

 More about parameters